New York Guard: New York Guard, 2001 to present

 2012 saw the largest deployment of the New York Guard since the September 11, 2001 attacks.
 Every brigade was at least partially activated for service during 'Superstorm' Sandy.
 New York Guard members served as equals alongside the Army National Guard, Air National Guard, and New York Naval Militia, at one point making up approximately one third of all troops in the field during a two-month deployment.

-New York State Guard personnel provide training to the New York Army and Air national guards including first aid and firearms training at Camp Smith training center.
+New York State Guard personnel provide training to the New York Army and Air National Guards including first aid training at Camp Smith Training Center.

 The 244th Medical Group has worked with the NY Army National Guard Medical Command (MEDCOM), augmenting National Guard personnel for in-state MEDCOM missions.
-These have included screening of National Guard personnel in Soldier Readiness Programs and 'reintegration' programs for both soldiers and their families upon troops' return from overseas deployment.
+These have included screening of National Guard personnel in Soldier Readiness Programs.

 In addition to its SAR work as a secondary mission under the New York State Defense Emergency Act and Article 2-B of State and Local, Natural and Man-Made disasters Act, engineer units of the NY Guard 10th and 65th Brigades have built facilities for the National Guard.

-Civil affairs units provide legal services to about-to-deploy troops such as wills and counseling on legal protections under federal and state law.

-The New York Guard augments the capabilities of the National Guard, serving only within New York State.
-Guard personnel are drawn from almost every profession – from plumbers to professors, clerks and CEOs, persons with long prior military service and those without, and every part of the state.
+The New York Guard augments the capabilities of the National Guard.
+Guard personnel are drawn from almost every profession and areas of expertise – from plumbers to professors, clerks and CEOs, persons with long prior military service and those without, and every part of the state.

 The headquarters unit of the New York Guard is located at Camp Smith, Cortlandt Manor, New York.
 Camp Smith is a New York State military reservation.
 It is adjacent to Peekskill, New York, and about 35 miles north of New York City.

-In March 2020, 90 New York Guard members were activated to support National Guard efforts at combating the coronavirus pandemic.
+In March 2020, New York Guard service members were activated to support National Guard efforts at combating the coronavirus pandemic.
 State guardsmen were activated to serve in essential command and control roles to support operations throughout New York State.
 In total, over 185 New York Guard members served as part of the Joint Task Force tasked with various civil support operations including supporting testing and vaccination centers, warehouse operations, nursing home support missions, and logistic support.

 Structure

-Sometime in the time between 2015–2021, the guard's former brigades and groups were reorganized into commands and separate units.
+The New York Guard has recently undergone a force reorganization aimed at increasing overall service member availability for State Active Duty.
+The current structure of the NYG follows a model akin to US Army Civil Affairs commands with units (referred to as Companies) composed of platoons and led by a command team of Majors (Company Commanders) and a Company First Sergeant.

-The current New York Guard is currently organized as follows in June 2021:
+The New York Guard is currently organized as follows as of August 2025: